google/aistplusplus_api/README.md

 (e.g., [Openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) /
-[Alphapose](https://github.com/MVIG-SJTU/AlphaPose) keypoints format, or [STAR](https://star.is.tue.mpg.de/) human motion format). **With the code we provide, it should be easy to construct your own version of AIST++, with your own keypoint detector or human model defination.**
+[Alphapose](https://github.com/MVIG-SJTU/AlphaPose) keypoints format, or [STAR](https://star.is.tue.mpg.de/) human motion format). **With the code we provide, it should be easy to construct your own version of AIST++, with your own keypoint detector or human model definition.**

 **Step 1.** Assume you have your own 2D keypoint detection results stored in `<KEYPOINTS_DIR>`, you can start by preprocessing the keypoints into the `.pkl` format that we support.
 The code we used at this step is as follows but you might need to modify the script `run_preprocessing.py` in order to be compatible with your own data.
 ``` bash